 3. How much control do we have over our body size?

 You may have heard that most people who lose weight regain most or all of it.
-Sadly, this seems to be true.
-Although some people do manage to lose a lot of weight and keep it off, this isn’t a realistic expectation for many of us.
+Sadly, this seems to be true.14 Although some people do manage to lose a lot of weight and keep it off, this isn’t necessarily a realistic expectation for many of us.

-Guarantees that you can have the “body you’ve always wanted” if you just follow the right diet are attractive, but deceptive.
+Guarantees that you can have “the body you’ve always wanted” if you just follow the right diet are attractive, but deceptive.
 Can you improve your health?
 Perhaps.
 But promises that you can get down to a certain weight or clothing size often go undelivered, especially when these promises come with a timeline.
-Maybe some people can “Lose ten pounds in ten days!” but not most of us.11
+Maybe some people can “Lose ten pounds in ten days!” but not most of us.15

-You can do everything “right,” but the amount of weight you lose and the time it takes for you to lose it may be predetermined by genetics and life events.
-You can work within the range you’re given, but you can’t always achieve an “ideal” weight.
+You can do everything “right,” but the amount of weight you lose and the time it takes for you to lose it may be partially predetermined by genetics and life events.
+You can work within the range you’re given, but not everyone can achieve an “ideal” weight.

 It’s hard to talk about and even harder to accept.
 But the truth is we have little control over many influences on our body size, regardless of what we eat, such as:

-- Genetics: According to researchers, 20-80% of our body size is determined by our genes.12
+- Genetics: According to researchers, 20-80% of our body size is determined by our genes.16

-- Epigenetics: Outside forces — such as trauma, exposure to environmental toxins, and food scarcity — can affect how genes are expressed, turning on or off specific inherited genes.13
+- Epigenetics: Outside forces — such as trauma, exposure to environmental toxins, and food scarcity — can affect how genes are expressed, turning on or off specific inherited genes.17

-- Mother’s diet during pregnancy: Maternal nutrition is a type of epigenetic influence and can affect a child’s health outcomes into adulthood.14
+- Mother’s diet during pregnancy: Maternal nutrition is a type of epigenetic influence and may affect a child’s health outcomes into adulthood.18

-- Dieting history: If you’ve lost and regained weight several times in the past, you may find that it’s increasingly harder to lose now — and easier to gain.15
+- Dieting history: If you’ve lost and regained weight several times in the past, you may find that it’s increasingly harder to lose now — and easier to gain.19

-- Stress: Being stressed, whether it leads to additional eating or not, can lead to weight gain.16
+- Stress: Being stressed, whether it leads to additional eating or not, can lead to weight gain.20

-- Medical conditions and medications: Hypothyroidism, polycystic ovary syndrome (PCOS), Cushing’s disease, and other conditions have strong ties to weight gain and obesity.17
+- Medical conditions and medications: Hypothyroidism, polycystic ovary syndrome (PCOS), Cushing’s disease, and other conditions have strong ties to weight gain and obesity.21

-- Perimenopause and menopause: Although every woman is unique, most tend to gain some weight during this time.18
+- Perimenopause and menopause: Although every woman is unique, most tend to gain some weight during this time.22

 Clearly, many things beyond our control affect body size and shape.
 Many of us simply can’t achieve the body we want, even when giving it our very best efforts.

-The good news is that learning to appreciate our bodies as they are today can be a huge step forward in self-love and acceptance, and that, remember, is also part of good health.
+The good news is that learning to appreciate our bodies as they are today can be a huge step forward in self-love and acceptance — and that is also part of good health.

 4. What is a “healthy weight”?

-Those whose body mass index (BMI) places them in the “overweight” or “obese” category are subject to a steady drumbeat of health messages about the increased risk for diabetes and other chronic diseases related to a high BMI.
+Those whose body mass index (BMI) places them in the “overweight” or “obese” category are subject to a steady drumbeat of health messages about the increased risk for diabetes and other chronic diseases.
 These messages reflect how much value medical, nutritional, and public health professionals place on using BMI to evaluate health.

 BMI, however, is based solely on weight and height rather than body composition and where body fat is stored.
-It can’t tell us much about how metabolically healthy someone is.
+It can’t tell us much about how metabolically healthy someone is.23

-Markers of good metabolic health typically include normal blood pressure, normal blood sugar, normal insulin, high HDL cholesterol, and low triglycerides.
-If you’re overweight or obese and these values are within the target range, you may be at the right weight for you.
-Metabolically healthy obesity remains a controversial topic, however.21
+Markers of good metabolic health typically include normal blood pressure, normal blood sugar, normal insulin, high HDL cholesterol, and low triglycerides.27 If you’re overweight or obese and these values are within the target range, you may be at the right weight for you.
+Metabolically healthy obesity remains a controversial topic, however.28

 Focusing on these numbers is a medical approach to “healthy weight.”
 But a healthy weight can also be one at which you feel energetic and able to do the things you want to do without too much discomfort.
 This would be a weight that you can easily maintain without hunger, while meeting all your essential nutrition needs.